Star Wars Commander

-Star Wars Commander was a freemium strategy video game for iOS, Windows and Android, developed by Disney Interactive.
+Star Wars Commander was a freemium strategy video game for iOS, Windows and Android, developed by Disney Mobile.

 Gameplay

 Star Wars Commander was a strategy game that combines attacks on other players with attacks against computer generated bases.
 The game's storyline is set in the Star Wars universe with player choosing to play for the Rebel Alliance or the Galactic Empire.

 Notable Star Wars characters that appear in the game include Darth Vader, Han Solo, Chewbacca, Leia Organa, R2-D2 and Luke Skywalker.

 The player can create their own base by earning coins and alloy.
 This game is similar to Clash of Clans in the way that the player can upgrade their buildings by attacking other players and winning defenses.

 If the player gets attacked or attacks, they lose or gain medals depending if they get a win or not.
-A win can only be obtained by gaining at least one of three stars as the battle progresses before the maximum five minutes for a battle ends or the player's troops are all destroyed.
+A win can only be obtained by gaining at least one of three stars as the battle progresses before the maximum two minutes for a battle ends or the player's troops are all destroyed.
 The more medals the player has, the better their opponents will be.

 Once the player unlocks the Squad Center, they can join a squad where they can communicate through chat and request troops, which they can either deploy in attack or automatically deploy when attacking troops come within a certain distance to the Squad Center.
 They can post replays of their recent battles there as well.
 The leader of the squad can edit the squad's name and promote members to officers.
 If the leader leaves the squad, the member with the most medals becomes the leader of the squad.
 The player can participate in Squad Wars as well which are two squads warring.

 There are six planets: Er'Kit, Tatooine, Hoth, Dandoran, Takodana, and Yavin 4, to which players can relocate their base.
 Each planet offers different rewards.

 The main currencies of the game are credits, alloy, and contraband, with gems being the premium currency.
 Credits are used to purchase troops and build and upgrade buildings that generate or store alloy or contraband.
 Alloy is used for all other buildings.
 They can be used to clear debris around the base (credits to remove junk and alloy to remove rocks), which remains the only legitimate way to obtain crystals for free other than by chance.
 Contraband is unlocked at Headquarters Level 6, and is also used to pay for troops.
 All three resources can be looted in battle if the generators (Credit Markets, Alloy Refineries, or Contraband Trade Ports) or storage facilities (Credit Vaults, Alloy Depots, or the single Contraband Safehouse) are attacked.